gensparkweeks/Pyramid-Academy/README.md

 ![Pyramid](/assets/images/PyramidAcademy1.png "Pyramid Academy")
-### A GenSpark repository projects.
+### Welcome to a GenSpark repository training projects.
 ##### Version 1.0

-### Welcome to Projects training at Pyramid Academy

-This repo contains several projects done during the training at GenSpark.
+* This repo contains several projects done during the training at GenSpark.

-### Development Environment
-All projects have been done using __java__ as platform.
+* All projects have been done using __java__ as platform.

 ![Project1](/assets/images/p1-DragonCave.png " Drangon Cave")
 > This project tries to create a simple version of the `Drangon Cave` game.